bastiaanterhorst/site/content/about/index.md

 From a background in product design, product management and software engineering to being a founder and leader of teams, my professional experience spans the full breadth of making digital products.

 In 2015 I joined [WeTransfer](https://wetransfer.com) (and I'm still there!) to lead engineering.
-I helped a small team of engineers through the delicious chaos of scaling a start-up, growing the team from 7 to 70 in the process.
+I helped a small team of engineers through the delicious chaos of scaling a start-up, growing the team from 7 to 70 engineers in the process.
 I then initiated and led the introduction of Product Management.
 After almost 2 years leading product and engineering, and with product management an established part of the company, I reverted back to my passion of leading engineering teams in August 2019.

 {{< wide-image aws-summit-1 >}}
     Speaking at the 2018 AWS Benelux Summit Keynote